projectestac/zonaclic/vm/README.md

 ### Requirements

 * You need to have [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org) installed.

 * The [vagrant-hosts](https://github.com/oscar-stack/vagrant-hosts) vagrant plugin is also required:

     `vagrant plugin install vagrant-hosts`

+* A directory named `projects` should be present below the project's root folder.
+This directory will be mounted as `/dades/projects` on the virtual machine, and can be useful for testing with different collections of JClic projects existing on your local machine.

 ### Vagrant commands